JeongMinIsBest/JeongMinIsBest/README.md

 ### 🎓 Education
 ---
-- **B.S.
+- **B.A.
 Dept. of English Language and English Literature, JeonBuk National University**
 <br/>

 - **B.S.
 Dept. of Computer Science and Engineering, JeonBuk National University**